marcovirgolin/GP-GOMEA/README.md

 I'll make a scikit-learn compatible version in the future.

 ### Datasets
 Datasets must be organized as follows.
-Each row is an example, and each column is a feature.
-The last column must contain the target variable.
+Each row is an example, and each column is a feature, with exception for the last column, which is the target variable.
 Values should be separated by spaces.
 Do not include any textual header.
 You can find examples at: https://goo.gl/9D2z3b

 ### Output